 Giali Tzamisi Mosque

-The Giali Tzamisi Mosque (‘the mosque by the sea’ in Turkish), is the oldest Muslim building in Crete being built in 1645.
+One of the most recognisable Chania tourist attractions is the Giali Tzamisi Mosque (‘the mosque by the sea’ in Turkish), the oldest Muslim building in Crete being built in 1645.
 It is also referred to as The Mosque of the Janissaries and Küçük Hasan Mosque which means ‘small’.

 The mosque was built on the site of an old Venetian church for the first governor of Chania, Küçük Hassan Pasha.
 It was a place of prayer exclusive for the Janissaries, the Turkish soldiers stationed around the island to keep law and order.
 The Janissaries were the Christian sons that the Ottomans captured in different conquered countries and converted to their faith.